 Declaration to enter the teaching profession represents informal admission to the Adrian Dominican School of Education.
-Students must be formally accepted by the School of Education and admitted to Candidacy before they are allowed to enroll in more than 12 hours of professional education courses.
+Students must receive formal program admission to be formally accepted to the School of Education.
 Transfer students may enroll in education courses for two semesters without having been formally accepted into a teacher education program.